tobiasorstad/quarkus-javabin/README.md

 On the other hand, if we want the mock-implementation to behave the same way globally across all of our tests a Mock-class (also called a fake) is a simple way to remove the need for an external dependency.
 Setting up a Mock-class can require few lines of code and can be a clean solution if the tests are not directly tied to the Mock-implementation itself, like the example above.
-If we however want a more complex Mock, it could become a little more bothersome to write an implementation that serves the need of all of our tests.
+If we however want a more complex mock, it could become a little more bothersome to write a Mock-class that serves the need of all of our tests.
 In these cases it could be easier to set up a specific Mock for a single test, which leads into the next subject.